-A great Collection of autobiographies, history and real true crime accounts from top London Authors.
+A great Collection of autobiographies, history and books about real true crime from top London Authors.
 (From both sides of the law!).
+You want books about gangsters, written by gangsters.. this is the place to be!
 Scroll down for a great collection

 Those Were The Krays.
 90 Years In Places